-Outsourcing 3D modeling and Virtual Design and Construction (VDC) services can boost an MEP company’s productivity and efficiency by—among other things— freeing up employee time to work on projects that align with their true expertise.
+Outsourcing 3D modeling and Virtual Design and Construction (VDC) services can boost a company’s productivity and efficiency by—among other things— freeing up employee time to work on projects that align with their true expertise.

 The real value is in what subcontractors bring to the table.
 Construction companies often look to outsource four types of services: 3D BIM model creation, BIM model evaluation, point-cloud to model creation, and 3D laser scanning.